-The bail hearing will consider things such as the release accommodation, financial conditions (see above), the likelihood that the applicant will abscond (run away or not keep to reporting conditions), immigration history, family or community ties and factors such as health conditions.
+The bail hearing will consider things such as the release accommodation, financial conditions, whether you are likely to abscond (this means break your bail conditions), immigration history, family or community ties and factors such as health conditions.

-If someone is acting as your financial condition supporter, they will need to attend the bail hearing.
+If someone is acting as your financial condition supporter, they will usually need to attend the bail hearing.

 You may want a friend or supporter to attend the bail hearing with you as an observer.
 If your bail hearing is taking place via video link, your friend would sit in the Tribunal with the judge, while you give evidence by video from detention.
 It is unlikely you will be able to see them or speak to them, but it may be comforting to know that they are there

 There are a number of organisations that provide support to people who are released on bail.